SDGF: Fusing Static and Multi-Scale Dynamic Correlations for Multivariate Time Series Forecasting: Abstract

 \section{Abstract}

-Inter-series correlations are crucial for accurate multivariate time series forecasting, yet these relationships often exhibit complex dynamics across different temporal scales.
+Accurate multivariate time series forecasting hinges on inter-series correlations, which often evolve in complex ways across different temporal scales.
 Existing methods are limited in modeling these multi-scale dependencies and struggle to capture their intricate and evolving nature.
 To address this challenge, this paper proposes a novel Static-Dynamic Graph Fusion network (SDGF), whose core lies in capturing multi-scale inter-series correlations through a dual-path graph structure learning approach.
 Specifically, the model utilizes a static graph based on prior knowledge to anchor long-term, stable dependencies, while concurrently employing Multi-level Wavelet Decomposition to extract multi-scale features for constructing an adaptively learned dynamic graph to capture associations at different scales.
 We design an attention-gated module to fuse these two complementary sources of information intelligently, and a multi-kernel dilated convolutional network is then used to deepen the understanding of temporal patterns.
 Comprehensive experiments on multiple widely used real-world benchmark datasets demonstrate the effectiveness of our proposed model.
 Code is available at \href{https://github.com/shaoxun6033/SDGFNet}{https://github.com/shaoxun6033/SDGFNet}.